 Chip-on-board LEDs are LED chips that are bonded directly to the substrate or printed circuit board instead of being connected by wires or soldered on like surface-mounted diodes.
 This approach allows more LED chips to be packed into an array.

-A COB LED emits more light from the same area compared to a similar-sized surface-mounted diode.
-The light from COB LEDs is also more uniform since it comes from many more individual points of light within the same area.
+A COB LED emits more light from the same area than a similar-sized surface-mounted diode.
+The light from COB LEDs is also more uniform since it comes from many more individual points of light within the same area.ย

 These chips have a layer of silicone that contains a yellow phosphor material.
 It enables them to transform the blue light into white light.
 All the chips in a COB array are energized using only two contacts.
 The substrate can be made from aluminum, sapphire, or glass.